 To create the cake

 - In a small bowl, add the dry yeast, then follow with the warmed milk.
 Make sure the milk is exactly the right temperature as this is what will activate the yeast.
 Do not stir; let the mixture rest for 5 minutes.
+It should look bubbly/frothy.

-- Add in the egg, salt, and vanilla.
+- Add in the eggs, salt, and vanilla.
 Continue mixing on medium speed for 5 to 8 minutes, stopping every once in awhile to scrape the batter off the sides of the bowl.
 Drop in the butter slices, one piece at a time, and raise the speed of the mixer to medium-high speed.
 Continue mixing until the dough comes together, and pulls away from the sides of the bowl.

 - Use your spatula to incorporated any unmixed butter into the dough better.
 Turn the dough out onto a well-floured surface.
 Roll the dough into the flour and flatten it out into a disc shape.
 Place the dough in a large bowl and cover the bowl with a sheet of plastic wrap.
 Then turn on your oven's warm/hold setting on for 30 seconds.
 Turn off the oven and then place the bowl in the oven for its first rising phase; about 1 hour or until doubled in size.